By: Author John Cunningham. Published: 2019/01/31 at 10:17 am

 The white smoke is the engine burning off all the excess oil.
 The fix – drain the excessive oil and idle the engine until the smoke clears.
 This may take 5 minutes or so.

-Too much oil will cause other problems, smoke, poor running, no running, leaks, engine damage.
+Too much oil will cause other problems, smoke, poor running, no running, leaks, and engine damage.
 Check out “How to check oil level”.

 Drain excess oil and check and top up if needed.